python/cpython/Doc/library/importlib.resources.rst

 An older, deprecated set of functions is still available, but is scheduled for removal in a future version of Python.
-The mailn drawback of these function is that they do not allow directories.
+The main drawback of these function is that they do not support
-These functions are deprecated in favor of ``files``
+directories: they assume all resources are located directly within a *package*.

 .. data:: Resource